-At the end of the reporting period, the Group recognised \$Nil (2022: \$0.4 million) provisions for unavoidable costs of fulfilling certain construction contract obligations with customers, that were in excess of the economic benefits expected to be received under the contracts.
+At the end of the reporting period, the Group recognised \$41,000 (2023: \$Nil) provisions for unavoidable costs of fulfilling certain construction contract obligations with customers, that were in excess of the economic benefits expected to be received under the contracts.
+The provision for the onerous contract is expected to be utilised by end of the contract term.